tasmota/docs/docs/Getting-Started.md

 ## Hardware Preparation

-We need to connect to the serial programming interface of the ESP8266 chip.
-This is done by connecting our serial-to-USB converter TX and RX pins to the ESP8266 RX and TX pins and powering the chip with the 3.3V and GND pins.
+We need to connect to the serial programming interface of the ESP chip.
+This is done by connecting our serial-to-USB converter TX and RX pins to the ESP RX and TX pins and powering the chip with the 3.3V and GND pins.

 In most cases those pins are available on the PCB in the form of pin holes or solder pads but pin headers or jumper wires need to be soldered or otherwise applied.
 In some cases you will need to solder wires directly on the chip's pins which requires some experience and good soldering equipment.